 - You can look like a muppet when wearing them

 - Another thing to think about when getting ready to travel/pack

-- You become reliant on them, suddenly complaining more when you don’t have them
+- You become reliant on them and sad when you don’t have them

 - They are thick so sometimes are tough to get your shoes on when wearing them, they better work!